Unstopable-satyam/CPU-Scheduler/README.md

    Open a web browser and navigate to `http://127.0.0.1:5000/`.

 6. **Input Processes**:
-   - Enter the PID, burst time, and arrival time for each process.
+   - Enter the PID, burst time, and arrival time for each process(note that burst time must be positive).
    - Click "Add Process" to add more processes.
    - Click "Schedule" to perform scheduling and view the results.
+7. **If all these is not working in your setup you can create an `input.txt` file and run the `main.cpp` and see the `output.txt`.**

 ## Scheduling Algorithms